GabbyJ/Lifeblue-Blog/README.md

 # Potential new features to make it better:

 - Create Dark Mode
-- Sliding Featured Blog carousel
+- Sliding Featured Story carousel
-- Use more JSX features to make the blog appear more functional and the code cleaner
+- Use more props to make the blog appear more functional and the code cleaner
 - Add social media meta tags